senzing-garage/docker-compose-air-gapper/README.md

 1. After `save-images.sh` has completed, there will be a new `~/docker-compose-air-gapper-0000000000.tgz` file.
    This is the file to be transferred to the air-gapped system.
+   Example output:

+    ```console
+    Done.
+        Output file: /home/senzing/docker-compose-air-gapper-0000000000.tgz
+        Which is a compressed version of /home/senzing/docker-compose-air-gapper-0000000000
+    ```

 ## In air-gapped environment